lsst-ts/observatory-ops-docs/Simonyi/Non-Standard-Operations/MTCS/MTHexRot/MTRot-Motion-Check.rst

     has a detailed procedure for accessing all the GUIs in the virtual machine.

     **Summit Access:**
-    If you are logged into a linux machine at the summit, you can enter the virtual machine using an SSH command.
+    If you are logged into a Linux machine at the summit, you can enter the virtual machine using an SSH command.

     * Open a terminal from the 'Activities' tab on top left, and type the following command::